-We have a fantastic selection of property for rent across Manchester and Altrincham.
+We have a fantastic selection of property for rent across Greater Manchester and Cheshire.
 Looking for houses for rent?
 We have a wide range available from modern town houses to period terraces and suburban family homes.
 If you are looking for flats to rent?
 We have something for everyone from studio apartments to penthouse pads, modern new developments to period conversions.

 Our friendly and professional Rentals Team have a wealth of experience and are on hand to offer honest advice on every aspect.
 Arranging viewings couldn’t be easier.
 Simply add the property you have seen for rent to your viewings list on our website and request viewings online, or call into one of our conveniently located branches for face-to-face help.

 Our website is updated throughout the day and in real-time, so as soon as we are instructed on a property for rent, it will go live.
 You can also register for updates on our website and in branches to receive details of new instructions.

 If you are new to the area or want more advice on where to rent in Manchester, our online ‘Area Guides’ give a useful snapshot of the many great places to live in Manchester.

 Before we are able to process an application we require a completed Rental Application, holding deposit form and standard terms for each applicant.

 Download a rental application – Click here